 slow-cooked from too many decades of southern exposure...

 Some visible signs of that era are still etched into a few faces that linger along the short wall of the parking lot.
 The old timers, beer in hand and leathered pot bellies, slow-cooked from too many decades of southern exposure, watch the surfing below, telling their stories of waves past.

 The light that glows brightly through all of that history is the Windansea Surf Club.
 It's a far cry from its roots.
 Founded in 1962 by Chuck Hasley, the club has included members such as Ian Rotgans, “Big George” Felactu, Longboard Larry, Skip Frye, Joey Cabell, Del Cannon, Mike Purpus, Rusty Miller, Andy Tyler, Tom Ortner, Brew Briggs, Debbie Beacham, Peter King, Saxton Boucher and The Endless Summer film star Mike Hynson.
 All legends of the sport.

 The Windansea Surf Club is the steward of the flame that burns here.
 On any given day, fathers with their young daughters run with wax-heavy surfboards into the white surf.
 Golden haired 10 year old boys perch atop the rocks, scanning the lineup for open peaks, plotting their way for the easiest way to get to them.
 Guys who can get a senior citizen discount at the movies instead ride their longboards with ease and grace.
 Windansea is a mix of multi-generations and multi-cultures.
 Surf contests are held regularly.
-On any given Sunday or holiday, long tables covered with a smorgasbord of foods greet neighbors, their white table cloths flapping in the breeze.
+On many Sundays and holidays, long tables covered with a smorgasbord of foods greet neighbors, their white table cloths flapping in the breeze.